geneseframework/angular/README.md

 }
 ```

-With Genese, you can put this file in the garbage, simply by calling GeneseService inside your components, like this :
+With @genese/angular, you can put this file in the garbage, simply by calling GeneseService inside your components, like this :

 Supposing that in your environment.ts, `genese.api = http://localhost:3000` .